Anguilla Flag

 After the license is released, the sale may proceed.
 The property must be surveyed before the transfer.
 After which, the title should be registered at the local registry office.

-There are two important things to keep in mind when buying Anguillian property – the sale agreement contract must be carefully drafted (just in case the license is not acquired).
+There are two important things to keep in mind when buying Anguillan property – the sale agreement contract must be carefully drafted (just in case the license is not acquired).
 The License must also be read carefully.

 Footnotes to Transaction Costs Table